antimof/UxPlay/README.txt

     the uxplayrc configuration file).

--   On macOS with this installation of GStreamer, the only videosinks available seem to be glimagesink (default choice made by autovideosink) and osxvideosink.
-The window title does not show the Airplay server name, but the window is visible to screen-sharing apps (e.g., Zoom).
-The only available audiosink seems to be osxaudiosink.
+-   On macOS with this installation of GStreamer, the only videosinks available are glimagesink (default choice made by autovideosink) and osxvideosink.
+The window title does not show the Airplay server name, but the window can be shared on Zoom.
+Because of issues with glimagesink, you may find osxvideosink works better.
+The only available audiosink is osxaudiosink.

--   The option -nc is always used, whether or not it is selected.
-This is a workaround for a problem with GStreamer videosinks on macOS: if the GStreamer pipeline is destroyed while the mirror window is still open, a segfault occurs.
+-   The option -nc is currently used by default om macOS, This is a workaround for window-closing problems with GStreamer videosinks on macOS.
+In anticipation of fixes, this option can be canceled with "-nc no", if not needed.

--   In the case of glimagesink, the resolution settings "-s wxh" do not affect the (small) initial OpenGL mirror window size, but the window can be expanded using the mouse or trackpad.
-In contrast, a window created with "-vs osxvideosink" is initially big, but has the wrong aspect ratio (stretched image); in this case the aspect ratio changes when the window width is changed by dragging its side; the option `-vs "osxvideosink force-aspect-ratio=true"` can be used to make the window have the correct aspect ratio when it first opens.
+-   In the case of glimagesink, the resolution settings "-s wxh" may not affect the (small) initial OpenGL mirror window size, but the window can be expanded using the mouse or trackpad.

 ## Building UxPlay on Microsoft Windows, using MSYS2 with the MinGW-64 compiler.